Search official government public records, criminal records, court records, and background check resources for Gayville, South Dakota.

 Criminal Records

 The criminal records system in Yankton County includes records of felonies, misdemeanors, traffic violations, and sex offender registry information.
 These records are maintained by the Yankton County Sheriff's Office and the South Dakota Unified Judicial System.
-Background checks in South Dakota can be requested through the South Dakota Bureau of Investigation, which provides criminal history reports.
+Background checks in South Dakota can be requested through the South Dakota Division of Criminal Investigation, which provides criminal history reports.
 Yankton residents can access criminal records by contacting the Sheriff's Office or using state resources for detailed background checks.

 Vital Records